threefoldfoundation/info_sdk/src/gettingstarted/mainnet/mainnet_gettft.md

 You have three options for getting / purchasing TFT

-1. From a public exchange *(some country limitations)*
+1. Get TFT from a public [__digital currency exchange__](https://wiki.threefold.io/#/how_to_buy_and_sell?id=_1public-exchanges) *(with some limitations for certain countries)*
-2. Directly from a ThreeFold Farmer
+2. Get TFT through a [__Stellar decentralized exchange__](https://wiki.threefold.io/#/how_to_buy_and_sell?id=_3-on-stellar-through-xlm-stellars-token)
-3. Through Stellar decentralized exchanges
+3. Purchase TFT directly from a [__ThreeFold Farmer__](https://wiki.threefold.io/#/how_to_buy_and_sell?id=_2-directly-from-a-threefold-farmer)

-- If you have experience with digital currencies
+- If you have had some experience with trading, buying and selling digital currencies:
-    - We recommend you go through one of the public exchanges if those are available in your country.
+    - We'd recommend you go through one of the digital currency exchanges if those are available in your country.
-    - Or use Stellar decentralized exchanges.
+    - Or use a Stellar decentralized exchange.
-- If you do not have experience with digital currencies
+- If you  have little to no experience with trading, buying and selling digital currencies:
-    - We suggest you buy TFT from a TF Farmer
+    - We'd recommend you to purchase TFT directly from a TF Farmer.

 _Keep in mind buying digital currencies through exchanges does involve some steps and time, but in the end this is because there is an exchange of money happening – so security, verification of identity, and related procedures are quite important._